 Ayesha Green (Kai Tahu, Ngāti Kahungunu) is an artist based in ātepoti and her work, with it’s striking use of flat colours, concentrates on the visual language of nation building.
 Her work has quickly gained attention and last year she was announced as the winner of the National Contemporary Art Awards and earlier in 2020 she received the inaugural Springboard Award through the Arts Foundation.

-Do you see these big international events having an affect on your subject matter?
+Do you see the big international events of these recent years having an affect on your subject matter?

 It has given me more urgency and has made me wonder how art can contribute to meaningful global systemic change.
 I don’t have any firms answers for that though.

 In regards to subject matter, I think now is an important time to be weary and critical of the stories that we tell ourselves about ourselves and perhaps art is a great place to begin that critical enquiry.

 What was the impetus that brought you to covering nation building in your artwork?

 The very fabric of our nation is woven from the relationship between Māori and settler colonialists.
 It is this relationship that I am interested in.
 How do we relate to one another, how are these relationships formed and how do those relationships function?

 There is an unequal distribution of power, due to colonisation, and if we can see how that power plays out in the ideology of our nation, we might better understand how to tip the scales.

 You were a recipient of this year’s Springboard Award from the Arts Foundation, which includes mentorship from Suzanne Ellison MNZM who has a significant history as a supporter and advocate of Māori arts and culture.
 How do you see this mentorship shaping and evolving your work?